 Rethinking Modern Languages from the ground up

-The research programme will direct the spotlight on the value of linguistic diversity, and it will use creativity as the focus for rethinking that value.
-We will be looking in particular at the following questions:
+The research programme directed the spotlight on the value of linguistic diversity, and it used creativity as the focus for rethinking that value.
+We looked in particular at the following questions:

 - How does multilingualism stimulate creativity?

 - What kinds of creativity are involved in multilingualism?